Wild World Cup fan fashion draws praise and scorn in Qatar - ExBulletin

 The most popular style among foreign fans at this World Cup is the ghutra, the traditional headscarf worn by men across the Arabian Peninsula.

-While pictured at a Halloween party at his home in Cape Town, South Africa, 60-year-old Gavin Coetzee admits his wardrobe choice can look ill-conceived, even cringe.
-He had a tailor sew together four African flags into a ghutra and a stereotypical Arabic thobe, the long, flowing tunic that Qatari men wear in stark white.
+Africa, Gavin Coetzee, 60, admits his choice of wardrobe can seem ill-conceived, even cringe.
+He asked a tailor to sew together four

-“I wouldn’t wear that in a Western country,” he said, referring to heightened cultural sensitivity there.
-But to his surprise, his costume drew elation and praise from the people of Qatar.
+African flags in a ghutra and stereotypical Arabic thobe, the long, flowing tunic that Qatari men wear in stark white.

 “It was amazing.
 Everyone wants to take our picture, ask us where we’re from, they’re interested in why we put on this outfit,” he said, alongside two friends wearing the same outfit.